bihorac-LAB/github-governance-SOP/docs/getting-started/request-access.md

-# Request Access via Pull Request
+# Request GitHub Access

-Instead of filling out forms, you'll request access by creating a **Pull Request** - this demonstrates your understanding of GitHub and gives you practical experience!
+You can request GitHub organization access by creating a simple **GitHub Issue** - it's quick, easy, and creates a clear record of your request.

-## 🎯 Why Pull Requests for Access?
+## 🎯 Why GitHub Issues?

-Using Pull Requests to request access:
+Using GitHub Issues for access requests:

-- ✅ **Demonstrates GitHub knowledge** - you prove you understand the basics
+- ✅ **Simple and quick** - just fill in a template, no forking required
-- ✅ **Shows real learning** - not just filling out a form
+- ✅ **Easy to track** - clear status updates and discussion
-- ✅ **Creates a record** - transparent process with discussion
+- ✅ **No technical barriers** - anyone can create an issue
-- ✅ **Builds confidence** - you get practice before real work
+- ✅ **Efficient processing** - administrators can respond quickly
-- ✅ **Community review** - team members can provide input
+- ✅ **Transparent process** - open communication and record-keeping

 ## 📋 Prerequisites